KatherineMossDeveloper/The-Georgia-Project/README.md

 4. Play time.
    follow instructions in GAinference.py to do inference on some files.
-   to make it easy, use the inference folder above.
    run GAinference.py.

 For more detail, read the Georgia Project's documentation.